appiumtrainer/Selenium_HybridFramework_GH/Selenium_HybridFramework_GH/notes.md

 Selenium Automation Framework

-An Automation Framework is collection of
+An Automation Framework is collection of k